ManikHossain27/workspace/README.md

 - I use Cucumber to implement BDD approach
 - For Reporting I use Allure report

-Here is the URL to the website: https://it.microtechlimited.com/

 JAVA-SELENIUM-CUCUMBER<br />
 I use Maven as Build Tool<br />